openstack/ironic-specs/specs/approved/interface-attach-detach-api.rst

     + 409, Conflict between the requested VIF to attach and other VIFs already attached
-    + 422, The request was good but unable to attach the VIF for a defined reason, for example: "No physical interface's available to attach too"
+    + 422, The request was good but unable to attach the VIF for a defined reason, for example: "No physical interfaces available to attach too"

   - Expected data is a JSON